ArangoDB-Community/arangox/README.md

 Transport options can be specified via `:tcp_opts` and `:ssl_opts`, for non-encrypted and encrypted connections respectively.
 These options are passed directly to the `:transport_opts` option of `:gun` or `Mint`.
-Some transport options are set by arangox and cannot be overridden with these options (i.e. `Mint`'s `:mode` option).

 See [`:gen_tcp.connect_option()`](http://erlang.org/doc/man/gen_tcp.html#type-connect_option)
 for more information on `:tcp_opts`, or [`:ssl.tls_client_option()`](http://erlang.org/doc/man/ssl.html#type-tls_client_option) for `:ssl_opts`.

 The `:client_opts` option can be used to pass client-specific options to `:gun` or `Mint`.
-These options are merged with and may override any of the values set by arangox.
+These options are merged with and may override values set by arangox.
+Some options  cannot be overridden (i.e. `Mint`'s `:mode` option).
 If `:transport_opts` is set here it will override everything given to `:tcp_opts` or `:ssl_opts`, regardless of whether or not a connection is encrypted.

 See the `gun:opts()` type in the [gun docs](https://ninenines.eu/docs/en/gun/1.3/manual/gun/) or [`connect/4`](https://hexdocs.pm/mint/Mint.HTTP.html#connect/4) in the mint docs for more